Ghislaine Maxwell portrayed both as scapegoat, predator as trial gets under way | Entertainment

 Ghislaine Maxwell portrayed both as scapegoat, predator as trial gets under way

-Ghislaine Maxwell's criminal trial got under way on Monday, with a prosecutor saying the British socialite preyed on underage girls for the late financier Jeffrey Epstein to sexually abuse, while a defense lawyer urged jurors not to turn Maxwell into a scapegoat.
+Ghislaine Maxwell's criminal trial got under way on Monday, with a prosecutor saying the British socialite lured underage girls for the late financier Jeffrey Epstein to sexually abuse, while a defense lawyer urged jurors not to turn Maxwell into a scapegoat.

 Four accusers are expected to testify against Maxwell at the trial, which is expected to last until at least early January.
-Prosecutors said other witnesses will include family members of the accusers, pilots who flew Epstein and his alleged victims in private planes and former employees at Epstein's Palm Beach residence.

-Prosecutors have said that Maxwell encouraged girls to massage Epstein while they were fully or partially nude.
-In some cases, Epstein or Maxwell would pay them cash or offer to pay for their travel or education, and Epstein sometimes masturbated or touched the girls' genitals during the massages, prosecutors said.

-Pomerantz described Maxwell as "essential" to Epstein's abuses, seeking to undermine the defense's expected argument that she was not aware of Epstein's alleged crimes.
-"Sometimes, she was even in the room for the massages herself, and sometimes she touched the girls' bodies," Pomerantz said.

-"And even when she was not in the room, make no mistake: She knew exactly what Epstein was going to do with those children when she sent them to him inside the massage rooms," Pomerantz said.
-Maxwell's lawyers have said that prosecutors, unable to convict Epstein, are using the daughter of late British media magnate Robert Maxwell as a scapegoat https://www.reuters.com/world/maxwell-challenge-accusers-seek-distance-epstein-sex-abuse-trial-2021-11-23.
+Prosecutors said other witnesses will include family members of the accusers and former Epstein employees.
+Sternheim said prosecutors, unable to convict Epstein, are using the daughter of late British media magnate Robert Maxwell as a scapegoat https://www.reuters.com/world/maxwell-challenge-accusers-seek-distance-epstein-sex-abuse-trial-2021-11-23.
+She said the government was asking jurors to ascribe a "sinister" motive to legal activities such as taking teenagers shopping.

-Sternheim told jurors that the memories of Maxwell's accusers had been "manipulated" by lawyers who encouraged them to sue Maxwell and Epstein for damages.
+She told jurors that the memories of Maxwell's accusers had been "manipulated" by lawyers who encouraged them to sue Maxwell and Epstein for damages.
 A compensation fund set up after Epstein's death has been paying claims of accusers from the financier's estate.
-Sternheim said Maxwell's accusers received payouts.
+Sternheim said Maxwell's accusers received payouts and that their claims were "enhanced" by cooperating with the government.

-"Memories fade over time and in this case you will learn that not only have memories faded, but they have been contaminated by outside information, constant media reports and other influences," Sternheim said.
+"This case is about memory, manipulation and money," Sternheim said.
+"Memories fade over time, and in this case you will learn that not only have memories faded, but they have been contaminated by outside information."
+After testimony concluded for the day, Maxwell embraced her defense lawyers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)